joond10/joond10/README.md

 - 👋 Hi, I’m Joon!
-- 🌱 I’m currently studying at Seneca Polytechnic and hope to become a software developer.
+- 🌱 Currently studying at Seneca Polytechnic and hope to become a software developer.

 <!---